SL-1: Events after the power excursion

 The two were joined by three health physicists who donned air packs and went with them back to the reactor floor.
 The masks on their air packs were fogging up, limiting visibility.
-McKinley was moving slightly, but his body was partially covered with metal debris, which the rescuers had to quickly remove in order to carry him with a stretcher.
-Vallario moved debris in his attempt to find the missing crewman.
-Another man checked the pulse of Byrnes and announced that he was dead.
-The body of Byrnes was partially covered with steel pellets and blood.
+McKinley was moving slightly, but his body was partially covered with metal debris, which the rescuers had to remove in order to carry him with a stretcher.
+Vallario also moved debris in his attempt to find the missing crewman.
+Byrnes was partially covered with steel pellets and blood.
+Another man checked for Byrnes' pulse and announced that he was dead.

 Three men attempted to remove McKinley via the outside stairs, sending one man outside to meet them with a truck.
 But after carrying McKinley across the operating floor to the exit, they discovered equipment blocking the emergency exit door.
 This forced the rescuers to reverse course and use the main stairs.

-During the movement of McKinley, two men had their Scott Air Paks freeze up and cease to work.
+During the movement of McKinley, two men had their Scott Air-Paks freeze up and cease to work.
 Duckworth evacuated due to the malfunction, while Vallario removed his mask and breathed contaminated air to complete the evacuation of McKinley.
 The rescue took about three minutes.

 The evacuation of McKinley turned quickly into a major radiological problem.
 McKinley was first shuttled into a panel truck and then into the back of an ambulance.
 The on-call nurse, Helen Leisen, tending to the patient in the back of the ambulance, heard at least a faint breath, perhaps his last.
 But before the vehicle made it to nearby Highway 20, the AEC doctor had the nurse evacuate and, entering the ambulance, found no pulse.
 He pronounced the man dead at 11:14 pm.
 The contaminated ambulance, with the body of McKinley, was driven out into the desert and abandoned for several hours.

 Four men had entered into the reactor building at 10:38 pm and found the third man.
 Legg was discovered last because he was pinned to the ceiling above the reactor by a shield plug and not easily recognizable.

 Extensive decontamination was conducted that night.
-Approximately 30 of the first responders took showers, scrubbed their hands with potassium permanganate, and changed their clothes.
+About 30 of the first responders took showers, scrubbed their hands with potassium permanganate, and changed their clothes.
 The body in the ambulance was later disrobed and returned to the ambulance, which took it to a nearby facility for storage and autopsy.

 On the night of January 4, a team of six volunteers worked in pairs to recover Byrnes' body from the SL-1 operating floor.
 It was taken, also by ambulance, to the same facility.